Terms

 magic external func-name(e1, ..., en)(vararg-1: lowtype-1, ..., vararg-n: lowtype-n)

-A "lowtype" is one of the following:
+A "lowtype" is a term that reduces to one of the following:

 int1